-Our tour leaders are enthusiastic and dedicated: we invite you to read about them.
-2019 walking tour topics and dates will be announced in Spring 2019.
-Thank you for your interest and we look forward to seeing you this summer as we explore our diverse city!
+Our tour leaders are enthusiastic and dedicated: we invite you to join them to explore our diverse city!

 Phil Bellman is a longtime East Oakland resident with interests in history, architecture and historic preservation.
 He served as an early member of the OHA Board of Directors and edited the OHA News for several years.
 He has led tours relating to Borax Smith both in Oakland and the Nevada desert for many years.
 Now retired, Phil worked with Kaiser Permanente in the field of medical education.

 Paul Brekke-Miesner— The Bushrod Park Neighborhood's Amazing Sports Legacy

 Paul Brekke-Miesner has curated exhibits on Oakland and Eastbay sports history for several venues, including the Oakland Museum of California and the Major League All-Star Game in Oakland in 1987.
 More recently, he was a panelist at the Baseball Hall of Fame’s Cooperstown Symposium on Baseball and American Culture in 2009, presenting on the Oakland Athletic League and one of its legendary coaches, George Powles.
 In 2008, he and other parents at Oakland Tech High School built a beautiful baseball field for the school, now named for Tech alum and Hall of Famer Rickey Henderson.
 A former sports stringer for the Oakland Tribune and Berkeley Gazette, he authored the book HOME FIELD ADVANTAGE: Oakland – The City That Changed the Face of Sports in 2013.

 Ernest Chann — Chinatown Oakland, A Bit of Asia